 - Foster inclusivity and openness in your sport or physical activity.
-If newcomers feel segregated, they will continue to isolate themselves and play with specific demographics of individuals. - Expertise in cultural diversity should be sought from those who are experts and unbiased.
-Each culture is different, and each newcomer participant may have different cultural practices.
-Figure 5: The Cultural Iceberg shows the different elements of culture. - Consider the timing of cultural festivals, holidays, and religious observances as this can affect newcomers' participation in programs, practices, and games. - Be aware of politics that may exist even within the various newcomer/cultural groups.
-Many of the "old country" hostilities may come with newcomers to Canada.
+If New to Canada Participants feel segregated, they will continue to isolate themselves and play with specific demographics of individuals. - Expertise in cultural diversity should be sought from those who are experts and unbiased.
+Each culture is different, and each New to Canada Participant may have different cultural practices.
+Figure 5: The Cultural Iceberg shows the different elements of culture. - Consider the timing of cultural festivals, holidays, and religious observances as this can affect New to Canada Participants taking part in programs, practices, and games. - Be aware of politics that may exist even within the various New to Canada/cultural groups.
+Many of the "old country" hostilities may come with New to Canada Participants.
 Connect with a local settlement agency to gather more information on this, and educate leaders who are working directly with the participants. - Understand the cultural gender differences and disparities that may exist.
 Females may not have had the same opportunities as males to participate in sport in their home countries.
 At older ages, it may be necessary to separate males and females in programs, and to have male leaders with male participants, and female leaders with female participants.